Electronic Disturbance Theater: Electronic Disturbance Theater 2.0

 The group received media attention for their 2007 project, the Transborder Immigrant Tool (TBT), which sends experimental poetry to users in addition to helping them find water and safe routes when crossing the Mexican-American border.
 EDT have described this project as the next step of electronic civil disobedience, or ECD 2.0.
 The Transborder Immigrant Tool was shown in numerous museums and galleries in 2010, including the California Biennial at the Orange County Museum of Art, the Museum of Contemporary Art San Diego, and the Galería de la Raza in San Francisco.
 The project is maintained by California Institute for Telecommunications and Information Technology.
 Electronic Disturbance Theater came under investigation for their virtual sit-in in support of the 2010 March 4 strikes and occupations in support of public education.

 The Transborder Immigrant Tool (TBT)

 Origins

 The TBT project was initiated in the late 2000s.
 In an interview for Arte Útil, Dominguez tells performance art researcher Gemma Medina how the project was inspired by a work that Stalbaum was doing with his artist partner, Paula Poole.

 Stalbaum and Poole were considering doing a locative media practice project that used artificial intelligence to consider and examine dangerous hiking roads for a virtual hiker system to aid in areas near Southern California’s deserts.
 In reaction to this, Dominguez saw the potential to apply this type of location media project to aid migrants' travels through the Sonoran Desert, and later on to also help them potentially locate water caches that would be left by non-governmental organizations.

-The project was funded by Dominguez's workplace, the University of San Diego, as well as by Mexican art communities; approximately $10,000 were provided by these two sources.
-Other parties involved were Water Station Inc. and Border Angels who aided in providing water caches and resources throughout the northern area of the US-Mexico border.